§ 1701 Purpose and scope.

 (b) The petition shall be verified by the Commissioner and shall set forth the facts and circumstances from which the existence of 1 or more of the grounds required under subsection (a) of this section may be determined; such petition may request that the licensee be required to show cause why the petition should not be granted.

 (c) A copy of the petition and of the order to show cause, if they are issued, shall be served upon the licensee in the same manner as provided by law of this State for service of other legal process.

-(d) Upon the filing of a petition and pending a hearing upon the order to show cause, the Court may, upon good cause shown and without notice to the other party, appoint the Commissioner as temporary conservator or receiver of the producer's business.
+(d) Upon the filing of a petition and pending a hearing upon the order to show cause, the Court may, upon good cause shown and without notice to the other party, appoint the Commissioner as temporary conservator or receiver of the licensee's business.

-(e) The Commissioner shall, as conservator or receiver, be authorized and empowered to conduct and administer the affairs of the producer business in order to expeditiously terminate such business and, to the extent reasonably possible, to provide services and an accounting for funds to all persons previously insured and to insurers who have previously been doing business through such producer.
-Subject to the Court's order, the Commissioner shall have the power to collect funds owed to the producer on account of insurance business transacted by him or her, and to account for and make payment of those funds to such persons as are entitled to them.
+(e) The Commissioner shall, as conservator or receiver, be authorized and empowered to conduct and administer the affairs of the licensee's business in order to expeditiously terminate such business and, to the extent reasonably possible, to provide services and an accounting for funds to all persons previously insured and to insurers who have previously been doing business through such licensee.
+Subject to the Court's order, the Commissioner shall have the power to collect funds owed to the licensee on account of insurance business transacted by him or her, and to account for and make payment of those funds to such persons as are entitled to them.

 (g) Except as expressly herein provided, receivership or conservatorship shall be subject to the applicable laws of this State and to the order of any court of competent jurisdiction.

 (a) An insurance company or insurance producer shall not pay a commission, service fee, brokerage or other valuable consideration to a person for selling, soliciting or negotiating insurance in this State if that person is required to be licensed under this chapter and is not so licensed.